We recommend the best products through our own independent review process.

 |Customer Relationship Management (CRM)||Manage customer contact info, order histories, invoices, and quotes.|

 |Supply Chain Management||Manage the flow of goods and services from raw material acquisition to delivery of the finished product to the customer.|

-Microsoft Dynamics 365 Business Central helps small to medium-sized businesses with business and financial management.
+Microsoft Dynamics 365 Business Central helps small to medium-sized businesses (SMBS) with business and financial management.
 Some features include financial reporting, supply chain management, customer relationship management, and project tracking.
-Microsoft Dynamics 365 starts at $70/user/month.
+Microsoft Dynamics 365 starts at $70 per user per month.

 SAP Business One is a popular ERP solution for small to medium-sized businesses that can be deployed on the cloud or on-premise.
 Some functionalities include financial management, CRM, supply chain management, purchasing and procurement, and reporting and analytics.
 Pricing for SAP Business One is customized based on the number of users and the functionalities you need.

-Many small business ERP systems allow you to add and remove modules as needed, as well as provides integration with other systems.
-Standalone software like business intelligence (BI) tools, CRM, and manufacturing execution systems (MES) might not be required now, but could be an important tool in the next few years.
+Many small business ERP systems allow you to add and remove modules as needed, as well as provide integration with other management systems.
+Some standalone software like business intelligence (BI) systems, CRM, and manufacturing execution systems (MES) might not be required for you business now, but could play an important role as you grow in the next few years.
 You can purchase a standalone system when you’re ready and integrate it with your ERP system without much trouble.

 Is a full ERP still too much for your growing business or startup?
 As mentioned before, there are specific small business ERP alternatives for different business processes: